DInnaD/labnotebook/content/lab-notebook/2011-03-09-warning-signals-data-examples.md

 ---
+categories:
+- ecology
 comments: true
-date: 2011-03-09 16:31:56
+date: 2011-03-09T16:31:56Z
-layout: post
+redirects:
+- /wordpress/archives/1166
+- /archives/1166
 slug: warning-signals-data-examples
-title: Warning Signals data examples
-redirects: [/wordpress/archives/1166, /archives/1166]
-categories:
-- ecology
 tags:
 - warning-signals
+title: Warning Signals data examples
+url: /2011/03/09/warning-signals-data-examples/
 ---

 Working on a little data exploration while writing up manuscript.
 I have been puzzled why it appears that most estimates of tau on the CaCO3 data infer negative correlation, as in